Karneades/Defensomania/README.md

 ## Gameplay

-The proposed game plays depend on your goal (and mood) and what your team would like to exercise and what the scope of the training is.
+The proposed gameplays depend on your goal and what your team would like to exercise and what the scope of the training is.
 Choose between the following modes:
 - Best card wins
 - Incident response process

 **Best card wins** lets you think about and discuss single activities and how they fit for a given scenario.
-The game play is inspired by Cards Against Humanity.
+The gameplay is inspired by Cards Against Humanity.
   1. Put the scenario cards heads-down in the middle of the table.
   1. Each person draws ten activity cards (skip the _joker_ cards).
 The cards